Todd Corporation: Todd Energy

 Todd Energy is a diversified energy subsidiary based in New Zealand.
-Company offices are in Wellington, New Plymouth, Perth and Calgary.
+Company offices are in New Plymouth, Wellington, and Calgary.
 Net production is approximately 25000 oilbbl per day of oil equivalent, and by 2015 Todd Energy expects to provide 35% of gas and 25% of oil production in New Zealand.

-Todd Energy has interests in several producing fields in New Zealand, including Maui (6.25%), Kapuni (50%), McKee (100%), Mangahewa (100%), Maari (16%) and Pohokura (26%).
+Todd Energy has interests in several producing fields in New Zealand, including Maui (6.25%), Kapuni (100%), McKee (100%), Mangahewa (100%), Maari (16%) and Pohokura (26%).
 Todd also has interests in 10 exploration permits, 5 of which are operated.

 Todd has a 50% stake in Shell Todd Oil Services.
 Retail brands include Auckland Gas.

 History

 Todd Energy traces its roots back to 1929 as the first indigenous oil company in New Zealand.
 The first Todd-owned commercial venture in New Zealand however was a fellmongery opened at Heriot in West Otago in 1885.
 The fellmongery was soon accompanied by a wool scouring business set up to support the growing sheep farming industry in the lower South Island.